SysBioChalmers/GECKO/README.rst

 (2017) <https://dx.doi.org/10.15252/msb.20167411>`__

-Using the geckopy Python package for obtaining an adjusted GECKO model object
+Integrating proteomic data to the yeast model
 -----------------------------------------------------------------------------

 If all you need is the ecYeast7 model to use together with cobrapy you can use the ``geckopy`` Python package.

 Required software
 ~~~~~~~~~~~~~~~~~

 -  Python 2.7, 3.4, 3.5 or 3.6
 -  cobrapy

 Installation
 ~~~~~~~~~~~~